kirilllzaitsev/object_pose_tracking/README.md

 python train.py --args_path configs/memotr_dextreme.yaml
 ```

-To resume training from an experiment assigned the name `striking_plank_5540` on Comet, optionally modifying some of its arguments, run:
+To resume training from a Comet experiment assigned the name `striking_plank_5540`, optionally modifying some of its arguments, run:

 ```shell
 export EXP_NAME=striking_plank_5540